Making the Mathilde Blouse? In this post I'm going to show you how to sew the back opening and hem.

-5) Cut a rectangle of fabric out of the interfaced part of the bottom corner to reduce bulk when you turn it right sides out.
+Stitch the bottom edges of the back openings, 1cm (3/8in) up from the bottom edge.
+Cut a rectangle of fabric out of the interfaced part of the bottom corner to reduce bulk when you turn it right sides out.
 Don't cut right up to the stitching line though – the interfacing will help form a nice, neat corner when you turn it through.

 When you turned the back opening out, you will have turned the rest of the hemline up too.
 Press the rest of the hem up neatly to the same level as the bottom edge of the back opening.

-Done!
+And that's it for today!
 We'll do the buttonholes next...